inseri-swiss/inseri-core-wp/docs/blocks/slider.md

 The slider block can be used to allow guests to choose a value or a range within a specified boundaries.

+## Output

+The selected value or range as JSON.

 ## Parameters

 ### Type